-Lifting heavy may be one method of strengthening the muscles but eccentric training offers a more efficient and effective way of developing strength for three-time world champion Tom Walsh.
+Lifting heavy may be one method of strengthening the muscles but eccentric training offers a more efficient and effective way of developing strength for multiple world champion Tom Walsh.

 Eccentric training in which the speed and tempo of the exercises are changed can challenge muscles and ensure a greater bang for your buck approach to training.